Table of Contents

 This provides a number of advantages for developers, from speed to security to flexibility, and makes it incredibly easy to get started.

 This is to blockchain what WordPress is to website development.
-For the first time, developers can set up new blockchains with ease.
+For the first time, developers can set up a new blockchain with ease.
 From the start, all the essentials are included and it even comes with a 37,000+ built-in node hosting ecosystem.
 Similarly, there will be access to pre-built add-on features and a large community of existing developers and users.

 Best of all, unlike other platforms, developers can play with the code to create whatever they want.
 Full development freedom, or as Horizen calls it, “fully generalizable.”